Click on the + plus symbols below to view the full program element and session descriptions in detail.

 The session deals with the latest advances and innovative approaches in soybean breeding.
 Emerging and new platforms and tools for acceleration of soybean breeding will be discussed by selected speakers.

-Chair: Zenglu Li, University of Georgia, Athens, Georgia, USA
+Chairs: Zenglu Li, University of Georgia, Athens, Georgia, USA;

 Advances in genomic technologies have greatly impacted plant breeding and are changing the breeding strategies used in soybean breeding.
 This session will include the topics on uses of genome-wide markers for genomic selection, prediction of superior crossing combinations, and characterizing soybean germplasm in applied breeding programs to improve breeding efficiency and accelerate breeding cycles.